Skip to Main Content

 You can use polling within Echo360 to ask questions of students accessing in class and online.
 You need to add this to the PowerPoint uploaded to the live stream class in Echo360.

 1. Select the link to Lecture Capture from the Module dashboard.
-If there are more that one Lecture Capture resources added to the module, select the relevant Lecture Capture resource.
+If there are more than one Lecture Capture resources added to the module, select the relevant Lecture Capture resource.

 2. Select the link Open in new window.
 The Echo360 Lecture Capture module homepage will open in a new tab displaying all associated recordings and live streams for the module.
 These are organised by date and time, with the oldest recording at the top of the list.